myspc-development/art-test/docs/guides/user/user-guide.md

 - Your next upcoming RSVP is highlighted at the top.
 - Use the **Toggle Dark Mode** button or drag widgets by their handle to customize the layout.

+All dashboards for members, artists and organizations are rendered with the `[ap_user_dashboard]` shortcode.
+Default layouts for each role come from the `ap_dashboard_widget_config` option.

 ## Analytics in Your Dashboard

 - Charts visualize your total RSVPs and favorites over time.